zisyang/linux/283_assign2/README.md

 ```
 $ git clone https://github.com/zisyang/linux.git
 ```
-2. Build the kernel from the first assignment 1, verify the kernel version is below:
+2. Build the linux kernel
+3. verify the kernel version is below:
 ```
 Linux ubuntu 5.15.0-rc7 #1 SMP Sat Oct 30 17:31:38 UTC 2021 x86_64 x86_64 x86_64 GNU/Linux
 ```
-3. Modify the code for CPUID leaf node in below files or download and use the files from this repository:
+4. Modify the code for CPUID leaf node in below files or download and use the files from this repository:
 ```
 linux/arch/x86/kvm/cpuid.c
 ```
 ```
 linux/arch/x86/kvm/vmx/vmx.c
 ```
-4. Rebuild the module
+5. Rebuild the module
 ```
 make modules
 sudo make INSTALL_MOD_STRIP=1 modules_install
 ```
-5. Verify if the old kvm modules loaded, if so, then remove it.
+6. Verify if the old kvm modules loaded, if so, then remove it.
 ```
 lsmod | grep kvm
 sudo rmmod kvm_intel kvm ## unload the old module
 ```
-6. Insert the new built module
+7. Insert the new built module
 ```
 sudo modprobe kvm_intel
 lsmod | grep kvm ## check if new one loaded
 ```
-7. Install KVM packages by following the guide (URL: https://phoenixnap.com/kb/ubuntu-install-kvm)
+8. Install KVM packages by following the guide (URL: https://phoenixnap.com/kb/ubuntu-install-kvm)
 ```
 # Check Virtualization Support on Ubuntu 20.04
 sudo apt install cpu-checker